halaaltahleh/reading-note/read4.md

 A browser may use different parts of the  Script depending on how  user interacts with the web page .
 Scripts can run different sections of the code in response to the situation around them .

+## Writing Script :
+When we writing a script , we need :
+1- Define the goal :First, you need to define the task you want to achieve
+2- Design the Script : To design a script you split the goal out into a series of tasks .
+3- Code each step : Each of the steps needs to be written in a programming language that the compu ter understands .